openfaas/docs/docs/reference/yaml.md

 #### Function: Skip build

-The `skip_build` field controls if the CLI will attempt to build the Docker image for the function.
+The `skip_build` field controls whether the CLI will attempt to build the Docker image for the function.
 When `true`, the build step is skipped and you should see a message printed to the terminal `Skipping build of: "function name"`.

-This value is set as a boolean.
+This an optional boolean field, set to `false` by default.

 #### Function: Build Options